AVS-Net/AVS-Net/README.md

 ### 3.1 Simple setup

-To run the AVS-Net on a general-purpose environment.

 <details>

+<summary> To run the AVS-Net on a general-purpose environment. </summary>

 For example, with a single NVIDIA A100 80G graphic card on the amd64 platform can be used: